There’s no point in saying ‘I’m passionate about markets’ and then not being able to answer a question like ‘Where did the FTSE finish yesterday?’

 Most investment banking and investment management houses use internships as part of their graduate recruitment process: impress on your internship and you could find yourself with a graduate analyst job before your final year.

 Most investment banks run summer internship programmes, usually aimed at students in their penultimate year of study, which run for eight to ten weeks from July to September.
-Some firms will also run a one-week ‘taster’ programme during the Easter break for first years that can help you identify what areas you like and which organisations interest you.
+It is also common for investment banks to run ‘off-cycle’ internships at different times of the year, which may last longer.

 How do I find the right investment banking internship?